javanotes/big-reports/README.md

 #### Given an employee CSV file with headers, report use cases on employee dimensions.
 Internally the file content is loaded in memory as a collection of key value entries, with keys being the headers.
 This is the fundamental data structure on which dimensional data is aggregated as per use case.
 The data provider (CSV file, in this case) and the data accessor layer is loosely coupled to keep provision for extension.
+<p></p>The module is designed to be used as a tool, possibly run as a jar from console scripts (with parameters).
+This is not designed to be exposed as a server side process yet.
+However, it can be enhanced by incorporating
+necessary concurrency constructs as needed.

 ##### Class Diagram
 ```mermaid